47 Natkal: Plot

 Thereafter, Kumar forbids her from trying to talk to anyone and punishes her for attempting to escape once, by burning her palm on the stove, harassing her sadistically.
 He even torments her mentally by taking her to watch a porn film and coerces her into sex before letting her read a letter from her brother.
 A Tamil-speaking pickpocket (Rama Prabha) sees Kumar abusing Vishali at a restaurant one day, and meets her privately to help her.
 On hearing of Vishali's predicament, she speaks to an Indian doctor named Shankar (Sarath Babu) and requests him to help Vishali.
 Shankar, who is in Paris for a conference, had heard about Vishali from an Indian friend's wife, through a note written by Vishali in Tamil and handed over to the lady, who did not know her language.

 Kumar is introduced to Dr. Shankar by Lucy, when they are at the same hotel.
 Vishali then reveals to Kumar that she is pregnant.
 Disturbed on hearing the news, Kumar is afraid that Lucy will discover his deception.
 So, he tries to force Vishali to have a hurried and unsafe abortion, but she manages to escape from his clutches.
 Kumar pursues her but Dr. Shanker rescues her in time and confronts Kumar, taking Vishali safely away from him, and informs Lucy about Kumar's bigamy before leaving for India.
 When Kumar meets Lucy, she ends their marriage by throwing her wedding ring into the river, and leaves him for good.
 Dr. Shanker brings Vishali back to India, reuniting her with her family.
 No further mention is made of her pregnancy and no baby is seen or heard.
 It is presumed that she may have later had an abortion, since she did not want to be connected to her ex-husband Kumar in any way whatsoever.

-When Saritha asks Vishali why she didn't remarry (perhaps her rescuer Dr. Shanker), Vishali, clearly offended, angrily replies that a woman does not always have to be married or exist only for a man's pleasure.
+When Saritha asks Vishali why she didn't remarry (perhaps her rescuer Dr. Shankar), Vishali, clearly offended, angrily replies that a woman does not always have to be married or exist only for a man's pleasure.
 However, she placates Saritha by saying that she wouldn't mind if her character is shown as remarried in the film, when made.